SlimeKnights/slimeknights.github.io/_posts/2025-12-23-throwback-update.md

 ### Drill Attack

-{% include update/image.html name="drill" alt="Encyclopedia page about the drill attack." %}
+{% include update/video.html name="drill-attack" alt="Demonstrating drill attack on a test dummy with an axe." %}

 Maybe the best projectile is actually yourself.
 Combining the drill attack ability with springing, flinging, or grapple, you will perform a spin attack in the direction of the ability, performing a melee attack on the first collided monster (kinda like riptide).